 Prior medical experience, certification or licensure are not necessary, although students will be taught basic patient assessment skills prior to initiating their clinical rotations.
 Successful completion of a background check will be a requirement of this innovative program.

 Since students will be participating in a variety of healthcare environments, the verification of health status is mandatory.
 All GTDT students will need to obtain and submit documentation for the following to the Student Health Office via the Georgetown University Immunization Form, regardless of age, and prior to the beginning of the program.
 Additionally, email the same documentation to the SMP Clinical Director, Holly Frost, at firstname.lastname@example.org no later than August 1.

 - Measles, Mumps and Rubella – verify proof of immunity (2 doses of vaccine, or positive titers drawn);

 - Varicella – verify proof of immunity, or positive titers drawn or 2 doses of chickenpox (VariVax) vaccine

 - Hepatitis B – complete vaccine series (3 doses)

 - TDaP booster within last 9 years;

 - Tuberculosis – a negative PPD within 3 months from beginning GTDT program (May of same year, or later), or negative chest X-ray/Quantiferon Gold testing within 6 months of beginning GTDT program.
-If indicated, it is strongly recommended that the medication regimen for latent TB must be completed prior to beginning the SMP program.
+If indicated, it is strongly recommended that the medication regimen for latent TB be completed prior to beginning the SMP program.